telerik/blazor-docs/components/tilelayout/tile-content.md

 The Tile Layout component targets modern web development and thus - responsive dimensions for the content.
 Therefore, we expect that most content will have `width: 100%; height: 100%;` so that it can stretch according to the size of the tile that the end user chooses.

-If you want to change that (for example, because you have certain content that requires dimensions set in `px`), you can use the `Class` of the individual tile and choose the required setting for the `overflow` CSS rule of the `.k-card-body` element in that particular tile.
+If you want to change that (for example, because you have certain content that requires dimensions set in `px`), you can use the `Class` of the individual tile and choose the required setting for the `overflow` CSS rule of the `div.k-tilelayout-item-body` element in that particular tile.

 >caption Content scrollbars and overflow behavior in the Tile Layout